 “I’m going to take it into school so that they can put it in the file – any new professionals will be able to get a written summary and picture of the child.”

-We wanted to acknowledge the children’s contribution to the project and the information gathered about them.
-We commissioned Marta Altes to write a book for children about rare disease and participating in research, Avery.
+Acknowledging the children’s contribution to the project and the information gathered about them, IMAGINE ID commissioned Marta Altes to write a book for children about rare disease and participating in research entitled Avery.

 The response to Avery has been overwhelmingly positive.
-Every family is sent a copy when they join the study; it is also available to purchase online – (www.imagine-id.org)
+Every family is sent a copy when they join the study, and it is also available to purchase online at www.imagine-id.org

 “It’s the most wonderful story ever.
 I can’t describe how much it describes our family – my little girl is excited to show her teachers.”